 Lori has a BS in Finance from Oakland University.
 She began her career in the auto industry, but fell so completely in love with her first child that she left that promising career to raise her family.
 When public school was not meeting the needs of her children, she brought them home, one at a time, to educate them herself.
 She ended up homeschooling all 4 children through high school graduation.
-Lori’s children are now successful adults in Graphic Design, Engineering, Nursing School, and community college.
-She has a special place in her heart for homeschooling families and thoroughly enjoys overseeing the operations at Harbor.
+Lori’s children are now successful adults in Graphic Design, Engineering, Nursing, and the National Guard.
+She has a special place in her heart for homeschooling families.

 Myles was awarded a Bachelor's Degree in Meteorology from Penn State in 1982.
 He spent more than 35 years chronicling weather patterns and has always been interested in the science.
 He taught in the Walled Lake School system and incorporated weather systems into their environmental education curriculum.
 Myles has also played chess for many years and has taught chess in public schools.
 His goal has been to teach students to apply the critical thinking methods used in chess to the decisions (and choices) students make in their daily lives.

 Betty has been teaching art for over 14 years.
 She is the owner of Monart School of Drawing in Taylor and co-owner of Art and About.
 She loves creating art in many different media, but her passion is teaching students skills and techniques and then seeing their enthusiasm and sense of accomplishment when they create something of which they are proud.
 She lives and works in the downriver area and in her spare time loves to spend time with her young grandchildren.
 She also enjoys traveling and photography.